 - 515 total fatalities

 - 7,725 total injuries

 A high percentage of motorcycle crashes result in an injury or fatality for the motorcycle rider.
 Some of the most common injuries we see in the aftermath of a motorcycle crash include:

 - Internal bleeding

 These injuries can lead to tremendous medical expenses and lost income for the accident victim.
 However, motorcycle crashes can also cause serious injuries to those inside a passenger vehicle as well.
-Contact a Tampa car accident lawyer today for more information on car and motorcycle accident laws in Florida.
+Contact a Florida motorcycle accident lawyer today for more information on car and motorcycle accident laws in Florida.

 Is lane sharing something different?

 Lane sharing is not the same as lane splitting.
 Motorcyclists may ride side-by-side together in the same lane in Florida.
 If riders wish to ride side-by-side, they need to understand that only two cyclists can do this at a time.
 Lane sharing allows motorcyclists who are riding together to communicate more easily with one another when they are driving down the roadway.
 However, motorcyclists who are lane sharing need to be aware that drivers may not see both of them and should still follow all traffic laws.